OfficialLazyRQ/OfficialLazyRQ/README.md

     </a>
 </p>

-### 💬 Discord For Support : [RQ Community](https://discord.gg/3jPwJT7znS) (Add Friend For Invite Discord)
+### 💬 Discord For Support : [RQ Community](https://discord.gg/3jPwJT7znS) Join for any type of help you need!
-> - Contact Cheating Private / Source DM
+> - Contact for development of cheating service.
-> - We do not expect profit We hope you only get good things.
+> - Join Discord for any coding or problems you may have.
 ***